-The Library Director, with the assistance of the Agency Treasurer and the Administrative Assistant to the Library Director, annually prepare a preliminary budget for review by the Board of Directors and the Library Foundation.
+The Library Director, with the assistance of the Agency Treasurer and the Finance Manager, annually prepare a preliminary budget for review by the Board of Directors and the Library Foundation.
 The final budget is voted on by the full Board at the June board meeting, prior to the beginning of the new fiscal year on July 1st of every year.